ericzji/f5-cncf-lab/README.md

 ===================================================
 Lab 2: How to install and use F5 Container connector
 ====================================================
-This introductory class covers the following topics:
+This lab covers the following topics:

 - Install the F5 Kubernetes BIG-IP Controller
     - BIG-IP setup